ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 them a superior mechanism for extensibility as compared to approaches such as overloading TXT records.
-The same keys can be used for discovering Designated Resolvers of different transport types as well as those advertised by Unencrypted Resolvers or another Encrypted Resolver.
+The same keys can be used for discovering Designated Resolvers of different transport types as well as those advertised by Unencrypted DNS Resolvers or another Encrypted DNS Resolver.

 - Clients and servers that are interested in privacy of names will already need to support SVCB records in order to use Encrypted TLS Client Hello